 Matt Ryan has thrown seven touchdown passes and zero interceptions in the Falcons' past two games.

 Ryan's on fire: The Falcons appear to be getting hot at the right time.
 In the past six quarters, against the Panthers and Jaguars, Atlanta has outscored opponents 65-14.
-Quarterback Matt Ryan has thrown seven touchdowns and zero interceptions in those two games.
-Ryan also is playing for a spot in the record books.
+Quarterback Matt Ryan has thrown seven touchdown passes and zero interceptions in those two games.
+Ryan also is playing for a spot in the record book.
 He is 42-18 in his career.
 Joe Flacco, who also entered the league in the 2008 draft, is 42-20.
 Each already has won more starts in his first four seasons than any quarterback since the Super Bowl era started in1966.

 Monday Night Fever: The New Orleans Saints have all sorts of streaks going.
 They’ve clinched a playoff berth for the third straight season.
 They’ve won at least 11 games in each of the past three seasons.
 They’re on a six-game winning streak.
 That ties them with the Patriots for the longest active winning streak in the NFL.
 Finally, the Saints have the NFL’s longest active winning streak in “Monday Night Football’’ games.
 They’ve won six straight and haven’t lost since a 2008 game against Minnesota.